gazebosim/design/gui_interactions.md

 With that in mind, this design document proposes the separation of features into interaction and editing.
 The central difference between them being that editing features can't happen while physics is running, while interaction features can happen any time.
-In other words, whenever simulation is **paused**, **edit mode** will be enabled.
+In other words, we will have two separate modes of operation:

+* **Edit mode**: whenever simulation is **paused**
+* **Interactive mode**: whenever simulation is **playing**

 Different modes of operation are common among software which allows both creating and running content.
-Think about how slides can't be edited while they're being presented, or how video editors will show short previews while editing a video, but once the video is saved it can no longer be edited.
+Think about how slides can't be edited while they're being presented, or how video editors will show short previews while editing a video, but once the video is generated it can no longer be edited.
 Closer to the robotics world, we have game engines which often have a clearly separate run step for the game to be tested.

 While implementing these different modes of operation, it's important to: